Skip to main content

 Bullet Journaling for Mental Health: A Guide

-Learn how bullet journaling supports mental health with research-backed mood and habit tracking, plus a simple routine you can keep consistent every day.
+Learn how bullet journaling can support reflection through mood and habit tracking, plus a research-informed routine you can keep simple in daily life.

 What Is Bullet Journaling, Really?

-The bullet journal method — known as BuJo — was created by Ryder Carroll, a designer who developed it to manage his own Attention Deficit Hyperactivity Disorder.
-The core system is deliberately simple: a notebook, a pen, and a shorthand notation system using bullets (•), dashes (–), and circles (○) to categorise tasks, events, and notes.
+The bullet journal method, often called BuJo, was created by Ryder Carroll, who developed it through years of experimentation while managing ADHD.
+The core system is deliberately simple: a notebook, a pen, and a shorthand notation system for tasks, events, and notes.

-What distinguishes the bullet journal from a regular planner is its philosophy of rapid logging — the practice of externalising what's in your head quickly, without judgment, and returning to it deliberately.
-It is part to-do list, part diary, part mood tracker, and part calendar — but only ever as much as you need it to be.
+What distinguishes the bullet journal from a regular planner is rapid logging: the method's compact language for recording and revisiting what matters.
+It can hold a to-do list, diary notes, a mood tracker, and a calendar, but only as much as you need it to.

 The aesthetic community that grew around it on Pinterest and Instagram is real, but it is not the method.
 The method is far quieter, and far more useful.